QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 **For Windows 10 and 11:** From the Windows command line, disable hibernation in order to avoid an incomplete Windows shutdown, which may lead to corruption of the VM's disk.

-1. Start the command prompt as Administrator, i.e., right-click on the Command Prompt icon :menuselection:`All Programs --> Accessories` :guilabel:`Run as administrator`
+1. Start the command prompt as Administrator, i.e., right-click on the Command Prompt icon :menuselection:`All Programs --> Accessories` and select :guilabel:`Run as administrator`

 2. In the command prompt, type ``powercfg -H off``